 Traditional painted stained glass panels being made for a new synagogue as an aid to meditation on the Kabala.
-All 12 windows will be installed in the next few weeks, here are pictures of 3 of them, more to follow..
+Here are pictures of 4 of them, more to follow..

 Butterfly panels installed at Damien Hirsts’ Quay Restaurant overlooking the harbour at Ilfracombe.
 These panels were technically difficult to make as the glass cutting required extra care using diamond tools and were particularly fragile.
 The effect of lightness and flight was, in the end, a success.

 More crystal encrusted skull windows for a private house.
 70,000 Swarovsky crystals fixed to painted hand blown glass, this batch of work took 5 months to complete.

 The last few weeks has seen the making and fitting of a new East Window at All Saints Church, Goodmayers celebrating the Churches Centenary.
 This very colourful design by Henry Shelton symbolises the Holy Trinity (God the Father, Jesus & the Holy Ghost) depicted in just 3 lines.
 The space inside […]